 Spiralise the courgette into a bowl and set aside.
 If you don’t have a spiraliser you can use a peeler to make ribbons.

-Use a mandoline or a sharp knife to finely slice the fennel and place in a bowl with the sea greens and the finely sliced baby vine tomatoes – these also work with the mandoline.
+Use a mandoline or a sharp knife to finely slice the fennel and place in a bowl with the sea greens and the chopped baby vine tomatoes.

-Wash and roughly chop the parsley and grate the garlic into a paste and set aside.
+Wash and roughly chop the parsley, crush the garlic and set both aside.

 Gently tap each clam on your work surface or carefully poke them with a blunt knife to make sure that they close up.
 If any don’t close tightly after a few taps or a poke, they’re probably dead and not worth risking so chuck them away.

-Now heat a large, deep pan and melt a generous knob of butter with a squeeze of lemon and a splash of white wine.
-Add in the garlic and cook for a couple of minutes before tipping in the clams and covering with a lid.
+Now melt a generous knob of butter in a large, deep pan with a squeeze of lemon and a splash of white wine.
+Add in the crushed garlic and cook for a couple of minutes before tipping in the clams and covering with a lid.
 Give the pan a good shake every few minutes.

-Once all the clams have opened, you can add in all of the vegetables and cook for a further 3-5 minutes, depending on how al dente you like them.
+Once all the clams have opened (around 5 mins), you can add in all of the vegetables and cook for a further 3-5 minutes, depending on how al dente you like them.

 Plate up immediately and garnish generously with parsley, a squeeze more lemon and some black pepper.